Cost of Living Comparison Between Copenhagen and Helsingor Cost of Living Comparison Between Copenhagen and Helsingor

 Both have safer and rougher neighborhoods, but overall safety is comparable to other large cities.
 Neighborhood choice matters more than the city-level comparison – central, well-trafficked areas feel secure in both.

-Should I move to Copenhagen or Helsingor?
+Should I move to Copenhagen or to Helsingor?

 If budget matters most, go with Helsingor.
 If higher salaries, better infrastructure, or specific career opportunities are the priority, Copenhagen makes more sense.
 Both are solid long-term options with distinct trade-offs.